 It has also catalysed digital transformation in supply chain, forcing managers to use forecasting tools to better predict demand.
 And what does that mean?
 You guessed it – more jobs.

 These buying patterns have seen a spike in demand for roles such as delivery drivers and warehouse operatives.
-They are also causing huge issues for supply chain.
+They are also causing huge issues for the supply chain.
 Not only is demand higher but supply is lower – businesses are suffering from shortages in staff, stock and logistical resources.
 This has opened up new roles for supply chain managers.

 It has also catalysed digital transformation in supply chain, forcing managers to use forecasting tools to better predict demand.
 And what does that mean?
 You guessed it – more jobs.